-I assure you that is not true, the quality of a wine is not influenced by the amount of sugar, but by the quality of the grapes, the care given to the grape harvest, the minimal impact on bunches, vines and the environment, the treatment in the cellar and further processing. under the watchful eye of the winemaker and his team.
+This is a false statement, the quality of a wine is not influenced by the amount of sugar, but by the quality of the grapes, the care given to the grape harvest, the minimal impact on bunches, vines and the environment, the treatment in the cellar and further processing under the watchful eye of the winemaker and his team.

-I start by telling you that winemaking begins with the fermentation process, which involves turning naturally existing sugars into grapes into alcohol.
+In this article, I'll explain where the sugar in the wine comes from, and what the residual sugar is.
+The winemaking begins with the fermentation process, which involves turning naturally existing sugars into grapes into alcohol.
 This transformation is carried out by the yeasts, but it is not complete.
-After completion of fermentation, there is always an undetermined amount of sugar that does not ferment, and this amount is called residual sugar.
-Depending on this quantity, we classify the wines as dry, semi-dry, semi-sweet and natural sweet, this classification not having to do with the quality of the wine, but with the personal taste of each person.
+After the completion of the fermentation process, there is always an undetermined amount of sugar that does not ferment, and this amount is called residual sugar.
+Depending on this quantity, we classify the wines as dry, semi-dry, semi-sweet and naturally sweet, this classification not having to do with the quality of the wine, but with the personal taste of each person.

 There is also a lot of talk about fattening, high-calorie wines.
 Well, these are the ones that contain the most residual sugar, the Italian prosecco or sparkling wine type.
 This is not the case with our Cava Maria Rigol Ordi Brut Nature 2017 wine, a Cava made with the classic varieties of Cava, xarello, parellada and macabeo grapes, an ecological, fresh, subtle and elegant Cava.

-We end with the advice of our friend Isabel Zaro: " do not catalog the quality of wines according to their sweetness ".
+We end with the advice of our friend Isabel Zaro: " do not catalogue the quality of wines according to their sweetness ".
 Sugar does not make them better or worse, but only divides them into assortments for all tastes.